SystemsApproach/tcpcc/aqm.rst

    :width: 500px
    :align: center

-   Home routers can suffer from bufferbloat, a situation CeDel is well-suited to address.
+   Home routers can suffer from bufferbloat, a situation CoDel is well-suited to address.

 There are more details to CoDel presented in the Nichols and Jacobson